Outreach programs organize activities and events in the community to promote wellbeing.

 Correctional Health Initiative

-The Correctional Health Initiative is an interprofessional organization focused on health promotion at Cook County Jail - one of the largest single-site jails in the U.S. Our volunteers provide a series of weekly health education sessions to men and women detained at the jail.
+The Correctional Health Initiative is an inter-professional organization focused on health promotion at Cook County Jail – one of the largest single-site jails in the United States.
+Our volunteers provide a series of weekly health education sessions to men and women detained at the jail.
 In addition to providing health education, we aim to foster awareness and understanding of the criminal justice system and advocate for the health and human rights issues related to incarceration.

 Healthy Hood

 Healthy Hood was created by Pilsen stakeholders to provide a shared space for group fitness and recreation to the underserved living in Chicago’s Lower West Side.
 Rush students have since expanded the services offered by Healthy Hood.
-Over the last 3 years, Rush volunteers have implemented a community garden, designed a nutrition/wellness curriculum, conducted biweekly health screenings, and hosted "Harvest Hours” — open gardening sessions when community members come to harvest their fruits/vegetables.
-The experience has become increasingly multidisciplinary and values collaboration with dietitians, nursing students, psychologists, residents, medical students, physical therapists, and physicians at Rush.
+Over the last three years, Rush volunteers have implemented a community garden, designed a nutrition/wellness curriculum, conducted bi-weekly health screenings, and hosted "Harvest Hours”— open gardening sessions when community members come to harvest their fruits and vegetables.
+The experience has become increasingly multidisciplinary and values collaboration with dietitians, nursing students, psychologists, residents, medical students, physical therapists and physicians at Rush.
 Healthy Hood provides a unique growth opportunity for future health care professionals.
-Please contact current student leaders if you are interested in becoming a part of this amazing community and creating a Healthy Hood!
+Please contact current student leaders if you are interested in becoming a part of this amazing community and creating a Healthy Hood.

 Neurodiversity Allies